Nitinkumar-Gove/quick-notes/Google/README.md

 14. Be quick to comprehend and solve problems.
 15. Enjoy __finding multiple solutions__ before choosing the best one.
 16. Seek out new ideas and methods of tackling a problem.
+17. Write down some sample inputs and try running your code on it.

 ## Articles
 1. [Four Steps to Google, Without a Degree](https://medium.com/always-be-coding/four-steps-to-google-without-a-degree-8f381aa6bd5e#.c8lnfby8i)